abienvenu/rotaplanche/README.md

 * The strength of the wind gusts
 * The speed of the wind changes

+Binaries for Linux, Windows and Mac are available at https://abienvenu.itch.io/rotaplanche

-I also made this project to learn Unity, and now I share the code to let others learn and improve the game.
+I also made this project to learn Unity, and I share the code to let others learn and improve the game.
 The source code is available at https://github.com/abienvenu/rotaplanche - pull requests are welcome :-)

 Have fun!